-2.4 Creating the Data Files
+2.4 Creating the NetCDF Files

-The data for genotype calls, allelic intensities and other variables such as B Allele Frequency are stored as GDS or NetCDF files.
+The data for genotype calls, allelic intensities and other variables such as B Allele Frequency are stored as $NetCDF^2$ files.
 This format is used for the ease with which extremely large multi-dimensional arrays of data can be stored and accessed, as many GWAS datasets are too large to be stored in memory at one time.
-We will create three different GDS files to be used in subsequent cleaning and analysis steps.
+The GWASTools package depends on the ncdf library, which provides a convenient R interface to create, populate and extract data from NetCDF files.

-All data files contain variables for scanID, snpID, chromosome, and position.
-The scanID ordering must match the scanID values as listed in the sample annotation object (Section 2.3).
+For each study, three different NetCDF files are created to be used in subsequent cleaning and analysis steps.
+All NetCDF files created have two dimensions, one called snp and one titled sample.
+The snp dimension is of the same length as the number of probes that were released from the genotyping center and listed in the SNP annotation file.
+The sample dimension is of length equal to the number of genotyping scans released as listed in the sample annotation file.
+Further, all NetCDF files have three variables in common: sampleID, chromosome and position.
+The sampleID is used for indexing the columns of the two dimensional values stored in the NetCDF files (genotype calls, for example).
+The sampleID ordering must match the scanID values as listed in the sample annotation object (Section 2.3).
+The index to the SNP probes in the NetCDF file is the snpID, which is stored as values of the SNP dimension.
 Since snpID is in chromosome and position order, these variables also provide a check on ordering and are often used to select subsets of SNPs for analysis.
 Analogous to the sample ordering, these values must match the snpID values listed in the SNP annotation object (Section 2.2).
-To prevent errors in ordering samples or SNPs, the functions in the GWASTools package take as arguments R objects which will return an error on creation if the sample and SNP annotation does not match the data file.
+To prevent errors in ordering samples or SNPs, the functions in the GWASTools package take as arguments R objects which will return an error on creation if the sample and SNP annotation does not match the NetCDF file.
+We recommend always checking the ordering of these variables before saving new versions of the SNP or sample annotation.

-Genotype Files
+Genotype NetCDF Files

-The genotype files store genotypic data in 0, 1, 2 format indicating the number of "A" alleles in the genotype (i.e. AA=2, AB=1, BB=0 and missing=-1).
+The genotype NetCDF files store genotypic data in 0, 1, 2 format indicating the number of "A" alleles in the genotype (i.e. AA=2, AB=1, BB=0 and missing=-1).
 The conversion from AB format and forward strand (or other) allele formats can be stored in the SNP annotation file.

 The genotypic data are stored as a two-dimensional array, where rows are SNPs and columns are samples.
 To store the genotype data, the raw data files are opened and checked to ensure the sample identifier from the sample annotation file and the genotype data file match.
-If no discrepencies exist, the probes listed in the file are checked against the expected list of probes, then ordered and written to the data file.
+If no discrepencies exist, the probes listed in the file are checked against the expected list of probes, then ordered and written to the NetCDF file.
 This process iterates over each file (sample).
 Diagnostics are stored as the process continues so that after the data are written one can ensure the function performed as expected.

-Creating the Genotype file
+Creating the Genotype NetCDF file